Integration of Push Notification-Based Authentication

 Sequence of a login operation in synchronous login mode

-The user initiates the login operation by providing their credentials and the configured keyword with one of the following values for the Mobile Security Suite Orchestration SDK:
+1. The back end initiates the login operation by providing the user’s domain, user ID, and the configured keyword to Onespan Cloud Authentication with one of the following values for the Mobile Security Suite Orchestration SDK:

-The orchestration command sends a response with an authentication signature to the Login service.
+4. The client side with the Orchestration SDK sends a response with an authentication signature to the Login service.

 Integration of the synchronous login mode